Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Introduction

-A common approach for position estimation is the use of Bayesian Filters, such as the Extended Kalman Filter (EKF), which is very often employed for localization tasks \cite{article:uav_EKF_rpm,article:uav_EKF_research_log,article:kernel_acoustic_loc_Pinheiro,article:EKF_2023}.
+\paragraph*{Problem formulation} A common approach for position estimation in dynamic settings is the use of Bayesian Filters, such as the Extended Kalman Filter (EKF), which is very often employed for localization tasks \cite{article:Yoo14,article:Miller10,article:Pinheiro17,article:Dong12,article:EKF_2023}.
 In spite of its popularity, EKF introduces linearization errors (as nonlinear systems must be linearized) and requires correct initialization to avoid convergence problems, which may not be available.

-In an attempt to overcome these challenges, we adopt a different perspective, which is widely used in the context of sensor networks.
-Under this framework, the network is usually represented as a graph, where vehicles/sensors are the vertices and measurements relative to each other are edges connecting the vertices.
-In order to solve the localization problem over this graph under noisy measurements, it is common to formulate this as an optimization problem, where a cost function must be minimized.
-However, in general, formulations of network localization produce \textit{nonconvex} optimization problems.
-Consequently, when a minimum is found for the cost function, it cannot be guaranteed that it is a global minimum.
-Considering this, it is possible to either preserve the nonconvex function \cite{article:distributed_nonconvex_calafiore, article:distributed_nonconvex_soares,article:distributed_nonconvex_costa2006,article:distributed_nonconvex_Erseghe2015}, requiring a correct initialization, or relax the original formulation into a convex one \cite{article:SDP_biswas_ye_First_Article,article:SOCP_Tseng_2006,article:SOS_2006}.
-Our method falls into the latter category.

-Related approaches differ in problem formulation, convex relaxation employed and assumptions on network configuration or available measurements.
-When the error is assumed to follow a known distribution, it is possible to use \textit{Maximum Likelihood} (ML) formulations.
-They rely on the Maximum Likelihood Estimator (MLE) which is, for large sets of data and high signal to noise ratio, asymptotically unbiased and asymptotically efficient \cite{book:Kay97}.
-This means that if the error does follow the considered distribution, MLE will be the optimal estimator, thus making it an attractive approach and our choice in the current work.
+In an attempt to overcome these challenges, we rely instead on the Maximum Likelihood Estimator (MLE) which is, for large sets of data and high signal to noise ratio, asymptotically unbiased and asymptotically efficient \cite{book:Kay97}.
+Therefore, the advantage over competing formulations is that if the error does follow the considered distribution, MLE will be the optimal estimator.